bdrouvot/bdrouvot.github.io/_posts/2026-08-13-welcome-to-pg-walviz-postgresql-wal-segment-visualizer.md

   recycled, the metadata and bytes could disagree.
 Use completed archived segments or immutable copies instead.
 - WAL may contain sensitive data, so the viewer should only be exposed locally.
-- Large inputs are not lazy-loaded yet.
-The browser receives the metadata for the complete input set in one JSON response.
-Large segments or many small WAL records can therefore take time and memory to load.
+- WAL metadata is parsed at startup, so large segments or many small WAL records can take time to load.
+Fragment rows and record details are loaded on demand.
 - Full-page images are located and their compression method and hole metadata are reported.
 They are not decompressed or reconstructed as PostgreSQL data pages.